mlcommons/medperf/cli/medperf/web_ui/tests/e2e_cc/RECIPE_gcp_safety.md

 The first full run of this recipe, on 2026-08-27, passed 32 steps in 999 s on CPU with one product fix (`Authority.fetch_pki_root`, below).
-The first GPU run, the same day, passed 32 steps in 919 s but **fails `result verify`** — see the GPU rows below, which are the ones to read before planning a GPU run.
+The first GPU run, the same day, passed 32 steps in 919 s but failed `result verify` on the STABLE-image check; that was fixed on 2026-09-03 and no GPU run has been made since.
+Read the GPU notes below before planning one.

 | what | where to look |
 | --- | --- |